 On September 13, 1943 F4U Corsair 17435 piloted by Captain William Deen "Willie" Moore participated in a mission over Rabaul and failed to return.
 He remains listed as Missing In Action (MIA).

-On December 15, 1943 F4U Corsair 17884 piloted by Robert Wilson participated in a Combat Air Patrol (CAP) over Empress Augusta Bay and afterwards while landing at Torokina Airfield this aircraft suffered a brake failture and flipped upside down, pilot unhurt.
-Afterwards, this aircraft was moved to a boneyard area and stripped for parts.
+On December 15, 1943 the squadron flew a Combat Air Patrol (CAP) "Cherry Blossom Patrol" over Empress Augusta Bay.
+Afterwards, F4U Corsair 17884 piloted by Robert Wilson landed at Torokina Airfield this aircraft suffered a brake failure and flipped upside down, pilot rescued from the cockpit submerged in rain water.
+Afterwards, this aircraft was recovered, stripped for parts and abandoned in a boneyard area.

-Next, the squadron moved to Torokina Airfield on Bougainvile and continued flying combat missions against Japanese targest, primarily Rabaul.
+Next, the squadron moved to Torokina Airfield on Bougainvile and continued flying combat missions against Japanese targets, primarily Rabaul.

-On February 24, 1944 FG-1A Corsair 13212 piloted by 1st Lt.
-Jesse M. Leach, Jr.participated in a mission over Rabaul and due to an engine failure ditched near Duke of York Islands. was observed in his life raft but was never seen again when a PBY Catalina rescue mission arrived.
+On February 24, 1944 lost is FG-1A Corsair 13212 piloted by 1st Lt.
+Jesse M. Leach, Jr. participated in a mission over Rabaul and due to an engine failure ditched near Duke of York Islands. was observed in his life raft but was never seen again when a PBY Catalina rescue mission arrived.

-On March 7, 1944 FG-1A Corsair 13262 piloted by Lt.
+On March 7, 1944 lost is FG-1A Corsair 13262 piloted by Lt.
 Beacon participated in a mission over Rabaul.
 This aircraft was lost, Beacon was rescued and returned to duty.

-On October 19, 1944 FG-1A Corsair 14039 pilot 1st Lt.
-Alfred Baxter Vaughnparticipated in a mission over Rabaul and crashed north of Four Ways (Four Corners).
+On October 19, 1944 lost is FG-1A Corsair 14039 pilot 1st Lt.
+Alfred Baxter Vaughn participated in a mission over Rabaul and crashed north of Four Ways (Four Corners).
 He remains listed as Missing In Action (MIA).

 On November 7, 1944 FG-1A Corsair 14015 pilot Robert V. Barnett participated in a mission over Rabaul and suffered a hydraulic line break but was able to base but was forced to bail out and was rescued and returned to duty.

-On November 12, 1944 FG-1A Corsair 14026 pilot 2nd Lt.
-Archie Clifford Peruparticipated in a mission over Rabaul and crashed near Four Ways (Four Corners).
+On November 12, 1944 lost is FG-1A Corsair 14026 pilot 2nd Lt.
+Archie Clifford Peru participated in a mission over Rabaul and crashed near Four Ways (Four Corners).
 He remains listed as Missing In Action (MIA).

-On December 5, 1944 FG-1A Corsair 14417 pilot 1st Lt.
-Moszek "Mike" Zanger participated in a mission over Rabaul and suffered an aerial collision.
+On December 5, 1944 lost is FG-1A Corsair 14417 pilot 1st Lt.
+Moszek "Mike" Zanger on a mission over Rabaul when he suffered an aerial collision.
 He was reported as Missing In Action (MIA).
-In fact, he bailed out and was captured by the Japanese and detained as a Prisoner Of War (POW) until he died during July 1945.
+In fact, he bailed out and was captured by the Japanese and detained as a Prisoner Of War (POW) at Tobera Airfield until he died or was executed in July 1945.

 The Forty Nineteens - VMF-222 Roster